eldoradoagalliu/LimitlessMoviesApp/README.md

 9. Movie Comments Section
 10. Email Service for the Latest Movies Added

-To implement this app you need to modify the database url & details, also the email properties found in application.properties & EmailController.java file.
+To implement this app you need to modify the database url & details, email address properties in application.properties & EmailController.java file.